kirankumarkv/Defect_detection_MvTec/README.md

 Result: Accuracy is too low
 Zero-shot code file zero_shot.ipynb

-and
+3. Mutiple class carpet, capsule, bottle, hazelnut from mvtec_anomaly_detection are utilized to detect defects.
-Mutiple class carpet, capsule, bottle, hazelnut from mvtec_anomaly_detection folder are utilized Again the accuracy is low.
+Since it has multiple low detection of defects, the accuracy is low.
 Accuracy: 0.2417

 4. Zero-Shot Learning + external knowledge (e.g., attributes, textual descriptions) to achieve zero-shot defect classification, attributes of capsule defects like 'crack', 'faulty_imprint', 'poke', 'scratch', 'squeeze' are given to attribute_classifier. some of the defect attribute chosen are